 Given anchored real rates relative to history, a strong search for yield and a liquidity structure of the market that has changed since the financial crisis, could it be that this threshold level is different this time?
 Possibly, but in any case we think credit spreads would likely need to rise from here to signal concern more broadly for risk assets.

-Meanwhile, if we are heading into a recession, HY spreads sure as hell aren’t acting like it…NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+Meanwhile, if we are heading into a recession, HY spreads sure as hell aren’t acting like it…NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.